euloonglim-tw/my-html-app/README.md

 ### Introduction

-Simple html app with scss used to test _Impact-X_ styles and web components.
+Simple html app with scss used to test _Impact X_ styles and web components.

 ### Installation